jlduran/router/README.md

-# Home Router
+# Router

-FreeBSD-based, built using poudriere.
+FreeBSD-based router, built using poudriere.

 Largely inspired by [NanoBSD], [ZFS Magic Upgrades], and the [BSD Router Project].